-Faculty & Staff The NRI's 22 administrative staff members - from operations and personnel to finance and fundraising - support the institute and its scientific staff throughout the year.
+Faculty & Staff

+The NRI's 22 administrative staff members - from operations and personnel to finance and fundraising - support the institute and its scientific staff throughout the year.

 Also supporting our 16 faculty members in FY19 were 32 research staff, 15 postdoctoral fellows, 6 doctoral students, and 20 interns.

-Eduardo Serrano Deputy Director for Research Administration NRI employees come from all over the country and across the globe to pursue their passion for the study and understanding of precision nutrition.
+NRI employees come from all over the country and across the globe to pursue their passion for the study and understanding of precision nutrition.
 All are employees of the University of North Carolina at Chapel Hill.

 Board of Advisors

 The board of advisors is a select group of individuals with vision and experience in a range of areas who are personally committed to our mission.
 Members, leaders in their respective fields, help position the NRI for continued growth and achievement.

-Fred T. Brown Charlotte, NC
+Fred T. Brown

+Charlotte, NC

+Byron Bullard

-Byron Bullard Charlotte, NC
+Charlotte, NC

-W. Patrick Burgess Charlotte, NC
+W. Patrick Burgess

+Charlotte, NC

+John Fennebresque, Jr.

-John Fennebresque, J Charlotte, NC
+Charlotte, NC

-J. Steven Fisher Salisbury, NC
+J. Steven Fisher

-Erika G. Gantt Rina K. Shah Charlotte, NC Durham, NC W. Brien D. Lewis Tom E. Smith Salisbury, NC Salisbury, NC James G. Martin Richard Vinroot Mooresville, NC Charlotte, NC r.
-Jeffrey Petry Phyllis A. Wingate Davidson, NC Kannapolis, NC Craig Richardville James H. Woodward Broomfield, CO Charlotte, NC
+Salisbury, NC

+Erika G. Gantt

+Charlotte, NC

+W. Brien D. Lewis

+Salisbury, NC

+James G. Martin

+Mooresville, NC

+Jeffrey Petry

+Davidson, NC

+Craig Richardville

+Broomfield, CO

+Rina K. Shah Durham, NC

+Tom E. Smith

+Salisbury, NC

+Richard Vinroot

+Charlotte, NC

+Phyllis A. Wingate

+Kannapolis, NC

+James H. Woodward

+Charlotte, NC

-Board Chair Tom Smith at the Donor Thank You Reception June 6, 2019 EDUCATION & ENGAGEMENT APPETITEFORLIFE Our research is complex, but our purpose is very simple.
+Board Chair Tom Smith at the Donor Thank You Reception June 6, 2019

+EDUCATION & ENGAGEMENT

+APPETITEFORLIFE

+Our research is complex, but our purpose is very simple.
 To help make NRI science accessible and relatable, we offer opportunities for community involvement because, ultimately, our science is about you.
 Free Appetite for Life programs offer helpful information through educational and interactive lectures, demonstrations and events.
 Expert speakers in their fields present programs to help you understand what precision nutrition is and the advanced methods of research we are using to investigate how your genetics and metabolism play critical roles in your health.

-AFL with Alice Ammerman, DrPH of UNC-CH NRI SEMINAR SERIES Each year, the NRI invites faculty from other research universities to present their discoveries to the science teams at the NRI and across the NC Research Campus.
+AFL with Alice Ammerman, DrPH of UNC-CH

+NRI SEMINAR SERIES

+Each year, the NRI invites faculty from other research universities to present their discoveries to the science teams at the NRI and across the NC Research Campus.
 Twelve guest scientists presented topics such as the impact of gut microbes on cancer risk, and environmental and genetic factors in congenital abnormalities.

-Nutrigenetics, Nutrigenomics and Precision Nutrition Short Course To help prepare for a future when precision nutrition is used to manage everyone's health, the NRI held the fourth annual Nutrigenetics, Nutrigenomics and Precision Nutrition Short Course (NGx) in Kannapolis, NC, June 3-6, 2019.
+Nutrigenetics, Nutrigenomics and Precision Nutrition Short Course the fourth annual Nutrigenetics, Nutrigenomics and Precision Nutrition Short Course (NGx) in Kannapolis, NC, June 3-6, 2019.
 An international gathering of graduate students, health professionals, and nutrition scientists from academia and industry attended the short course to gain understanding of diet-genome interactions through lectures and applied sessions.
-Community Talks Faculty, research staff, and administrators from the NRI are often invited to speak to community groups about the exciting research we are doing in precision nutrition.
-Last year we presented at five events including a county career day and a regional nutrition summit.